DevExpress/testcafe/docs/articles/documentation/guides/concepts/typescript-and-coffeescript.md

 Using TypeScript brings you all the advantages of strongly typed languages: rich coding assistance, painless scalability, check-as-you-type code verification and much more.

-> TestCafe automatically compiles TypeScript before running tests, so you do not need to compile the TypeScript code.
+> TestCafe automatically compiles TypeScript tests before launching them, so you do not need to compile the TypeScript code.

 TestCafe bundles the TypeScript declaration file with the npm package, so you do not need to install it separately.